devsalmanquadri/portfoliomaker/README.md

 ## Project Structure

-- `index.html`: Main HTML file for the portfolio.
+- `index.html`: Main HTML for all things like styling and scripting for the portfolio.
-- `styles.css`: CSS file for styling the portfolio.
-- `scripts.js`: JavaScript file for any interactive elements or functionality (if applicable).
-- `assets/`: Directory for images, icons, and other assets used in the portfolio.

-## Customization

-### Changing Colors and Fonts

-To change the colors and fonts used in your portfolio, edit the `styles.css` file.
-Look for the following sections:

-- **Colors:** Update the CSS variables for primary and secondary colors.
-- **Fonts:** Change the font-family properties to use your preferred fonts.

-### Adding New Sections

-To add new sections to your portfolio, follow these steps:

-1. **HTML:**
-    - Open the `index.html` file.
-    - Add a new section with the desired content.

-2. **CSS:**
-    - Open the `styles.css` file.
-    - Add new styles for the section to ensure it matches the overall design.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Contact

-If you have any questions or need further assistance, feel free to contact me at [your-email@example.com].
+If you have any questions or need further assistance, feel free to contact me at secretofsk@gmail.com.

 ---